adaptive-learning/flocs/README.md

         $ make update

 4. Take a look at the code written by your friends (quick code review).
-  Also look at the documentation, diagrams and issues to decide what feature you want to implement.
+  Also look at the [issues](https://github.com/effa/flocs/issues), documentation and diagrams to decide what feature you want to implement.

 5. Create and checkout a git branch for the implemented feature.